Humane Colombia

-Humane Colombia (Colombia Humana), formerly known as the Progressive Movement (Movimiento Progresistas), is a Colombian left-wing political movement and party founded in 2011 and led by President Gustavo Petro.
-The youth wing of the party is known as Juventud Humana (Humane Youth).
+Humane Colombia (Colombia Humana), formerly known as the Progressive Movement (Movimiento Progresistas), was a Colombian left-wing political platform and party founded in 2011 and led by Gustavo Petro.
+The youth wing of the party was known as Juventud Humana (Humane Youth).

 History

-The movement has its origin in the Bogotá local election of 2011, in which a group of citizens led by Gustavo Petro collected around 300,000 signatures to register the candidacies to the Local Administrative Board, 60,000 to register a list to the City Council headed by Carlos Vicente de Roux, and 120,000 signatures to register Petro's candidacy for the mayorship of Bogotá.
+The movement had its origin in the Bogotá local election of 2011, in which a group of citizens led by Gustavo Petro collected around 300,000 signatures to register the candidacies to the Local Administrative Board, 60,000 signatures to register a list to the City Council headed by Carlos Vicente de Roux, and 120,000 signatures to register Petro's candidacy for the mayorship of Bogotá.

 After leaving the mayor's office, Petro decided to run for the presidency of the Republic for the 2018 elections through the mechanism of collecting signatures.
 Under the promoter committee called Colombia Humana which uses a similar symbology and colours to the movement that the former mayor created to reach the mayoralty and likewise to the slogan of his administration Bogotá Humana, he set about the task of collecting signatures for the sake of registering his candidacy.
 On 11 December 2017, the last day according to the electoral calendar for registering signatures to endorse presidential candidacies, Petro collected 850,000 signatures.

 In August 2018, he was denied legal status by the CNE.
 This ruling is based on the fact that it was the DECENTES coalition as a whole that obtained the required percentage of votes and not only Colombia Humana, which would not meet the minimum number of votes required.
 They also argue that the percentage of votes obtained by Petro in the presidential elections are not considered because, according to the constitution, only parties, movements and significant groups of citizens that exceed a percentage of more than 3% of the votes at the national level in the parliamentary elections can be given legal status.

 The party is regularly targeted by threats from paramilitary organizations, particularly the Aguilas Negras.
 Known figures of the party, such as Gustavo Petro, Gustavo Bolivar and Hollman Morris are frequently threatened with death.
 Nearly a dozen activists from Humane Colombia were assassinated for political reasons in 2020.

-In June 2022, Gustavo Petro was elected as president, making him Colombia’s first leftist head of state.
+In June 2022, Gustavo Petro was elected as president, making him Colombia's first leftist head of state.
 He won 50.47% of the vote in a runoff election.

+With an eye on the 2026 legislative and presidential elections, the member parties chose to start a process of reconfiguration.
+On 13 June 2025, the Humane Colombia, Alternative Democratic Pole, Patriotic Union, and Colombian Communist parties began the process of merging to create a new collective called Historic Pact (approval of which was granted in September of that year), replacing the coalition of the same name, while others will continue with their independent legal status or in new coalitions.
+The successor party received legal recognition on 3 December 2025, effectively ceasing the operations of its predecessors.